SerhatCanBakir/SerhatCanBakir/README.md

 I build backend services and the infrastructure they run on: ASP.NET Core and Java APIs, React front-ends, and the deployment layer around them — Docker images, Jenkins pipelines, Nginx reverse proxies.
-On the side I work on hardware integration, connecting ESP microcontrollers to .NET services.

 Currently interning at **NextNormal Teknoloji**.